Dru-Mara/Dru-Mara.github.io/README.md

-# Personal website repo
+<h3 align="center">Personal Website Repo</h3>

+## About

 This repository contains my personal website and is based on the Strata Jekyll template by HTML5 UP.
+The template has been extensively modified and improved to suit my specific needs.
+If you want a simple site with a similar style, feel free to clone the repo.

+**Disclaimer:** I am not a web developer, so I am certain that many things can be improved or done differently.
+If you have any suggestions, I'd be happy to hear them.

 ## License